1 of 5

 What degrees does BGC offer?

 We offer both the MA and PhD in Decorative Arts, Design History, Material Culture.
 Students are able to explore the cultural history of the material world in a wide range of courses and methodological approaches.
 The MA program is a two-year terminal degree consisting of coursework, an internship, and a qualifying paper.
-The PhD program is four to five years and includes coursework, three field exams, and a dissertation.
+The PhD program is typically a five to seven year program, and includes coursework, three field exams, and a dissertation.

 Is it possible to do a program part-time?

 Yes, and this may be done at both the MA and PhD levels.
-However, part-time students may not be eligible for financial aid, and will receive reduced support at the doctoral level.
+The MA program may be completed in four years as a part-time student.
+Please note that though part-time students for both programs are eligible for financial aid, it may be at a reduced level.

 I saw your classes listed online.
 Is it possible to sit in on one?